Handheld game console: Game Boy

-Nintendo released the Game Boy on April 21, 1989 (September 1990 for the UK).
+Nintendo released the Game Boy on April 21, 1989.
 The design team headed by Gunpei Yokoi had also been responsible for the Game & Watch system, as well as the Nintendo Entertainment System games Metroid and Kid Icarus.
 The Game Boy came under scrutiny by Nintendo president Hiroshi Yamauchi, saying that the monochrome screen was too small, and the processing power was inadequate.
 The design team had felt that low initial cost and battery economy were more important concerns, and when compared to the Microvision, the Game Boy was a huge leap forward.

 Yokoi recognized that the Game Boy needed a killer app—at least one game that would define the console, and persuade customers to buy it.
 In June 1988, Minoru Arakawa, then-CEO of Nintendo of America saw a demonstration of the game Tetris at a trade show.
 Nintendo purchased the rights for the game, and packaged it with the Game Boy system as a launch title.
 It was almost an immediate hit.
 By the end of the year more than a million units were sold in the US.
 As of March 31, 2005, the Game Boy and Game Boy Color combined to sell over 118 million units worldwide.